-History of Electric Vehicle
+A Brief History of Electric Vehicles

-- So, What was the first electric vehicle, and how did it look?
+So, What was the first electric vehicle, and how did it look?

 William Morrison, a chemist from Des Moines, Iowa, created the first “practical” electric vehicle in the US.
 Morrison’s car was a traditional horse-drawn Surrey carriage that was popular in America in the 19th century and had been modified to accommodate a battery.
 With a top speed of 32 km/h (20 mph), Morrison’s electric carriage could accommodate a maximum of 12 passengers.